csgotunes/csgotunes/README.md

 Next, install the latest version of Node.js using the instructions here: https://nodejs.org/en/download/

-Lastly, you will need to install the latest .NET SDK (minimum version 6): https://dotnet.microsoft.com/en-us/download
+Then, you will need to install the latest .NET SDK (minimum version 6): https://dotnet.microsoft.com/en-us/download

+Lastly, install the Azure Functions Core Tools for version 4: https://github.com/Azure/azure-functions-core-tools

 ### Spotify Developer Setup